 Tokyo has been on the top of everyone’s travel list for as long as we can remember.
 But what exactly can you do there?
-Here are some things that you absolutely have to do on your first visit to the dynamic city!
+Well, frankly, quite a lot — and that’s no exaggeration!
+Although, if you’re travelling there for the first time, here’s a handy list of things to do in Tokyo to help you plan ahead.

-3. Experience the madness of the famous Shibuya crossing
+1. Experience the madness of the famous Shibuya Crossing

-Okay… So it’s just zebra crossings… A lot of zebra crossings… But that’s exactly what it’s famous for.
-Plenty of people come here just to witness the orderly chaos of this scramble crossing, and, of course, to cross it themselves.
-Personally, I hate crowds, but this is one crowd that I totally don’t mind, because how cool is this??
+Okay, so, it’s just zebra crossings.
+Well, a lot of zebra crossings!
+But that’s exactly why Shibuya Crossing is one of the most famous Tokyo attractions.
+Plenty of people come here just to witness the orderly chaos of this bustling intersection — and, of course, to cross it themselves.
+Personally, I hate crowds, but this is one crowd that I totally don’t mind, because how cool is this?

-Tip: Capture an aerial shot like the one above from the Starbucks directly above the crossing for a pretty neat photo!
+Tip: Capture an aerial shot from the Starbucks directly above the crossing for a pretty neat photo!

 Getting there: Take the train to Shibuya Station and exit by the Hachiko Exit

-This stylish district is where the most funky, the most quirky, and the most up-to-date fashion trends emerge from.
-Head on over to Jingu Bridge on the weekends and catch a parade of the fashionistas of Harajuku’s subculture – those wacky styles will be sure to literally brighten up your day!
-In the meantime, shop at the various hip stores (tip: dress like a Lolita doll at Maison de Juliette!), eat, and simply just walk around to soak in the vibes of this chic and fashionable district!
+This stylish district is where the funkiest, the most quirky, and the most up-to-date fashion trends emerge from.
+Head over to Jingu Bridge on the weekends and catch a parade of the Harajuku fashionistas.
+Their outfits will surely (and literally) brighten your day!
+You can also shop at the hip stores on Takeshita Street, eat, and simply walk around while basking in all things cute and chic.

 Getting there: Take the train to Harajuku Station on the Yamanote Line